Jayscoolthings/pygame/docs/reST/ref/surface.rst

       creating per-pixel alphas.

       The new copy will have the same class as the copied surface.
-This lets as Surface subclass inherit this method without the need to override, unless subclass specific instance attributes also need copying.
+This lets a Surface subclass inherit this method without the need to override, unless subclass specific instance attributes also need copying.

       .. ## Surface.convert ##